I was an active child growing up. Like many sporty boys living in England I enjoyed playing and watching football.

 Over the three years I made many friends, became a valued employee and again embraced competitive sports.

 I became lean and strong through weight training, indoor triathlons and intense workouts such as CrossFit.

-Before I ran my first competitive road race I had built a respectable fitness base and learnt the basics of effective training; a consistent routine fuelled by passion and developed in a competitive environment.
+Before I ran my first competitive road race I had built a respectable fitness base and learnt the basics of effective training; a consistent routine fuelled by passion in a competitive environment.